TalLychtenstein/RadioTherapyProject/README.md

 Here is an example of how it should look , the path to conda will be different but that’s okay :)

+You can now find the arvous_v2.py and run it